republicofmakers/SW-MCU-STM32-MPU6050-022/README.md

 # SW-MCU-STM32-MPU6050-022

-Here is simple code for 3-Axis Gyro	MPU6050 with 2004 LCD.
+Here is simple code for gyro and accelorometer reading from	MPU6050.

 ## Setup: